-Chorlton CLT are working with Chorlton Coop Cluster, local councillors and others to seek save the Co-operative Funeral building from demolition.
+Chorlton CLT are working with the Chorlton Coop Cluster, local councillors and others to seek to save the Co-operative Funeral building from demolition.

-Formerly the Picture House and the Gaumont cinema it was once an important social centre for Chorlton, famous for being the place where the Bee Gees had their very first public performance.
+Formerly the Gaumont cinema it was once an important social centre for Chorlton, famous for being the place where the Bee Gees had their very first public performance.

-The historic building and the wider site are up for sale with prospective bidders seeking wholesale demolition for residential apartments.
+The historic building is at risk of demolition for private residential apartments.
 Whilst the CLT supports the provision of more homes, especially affordable, in Chorlton, we don’t think having this site all for residential is the best option.
-A valuable piece of Chorlton’s heritage would be demolished in the process and an opportunity for an exciting alternative option would be lost.
+A valuable piece of Chorlton’s heritage would vanish in the process and an opportunity for an exciting alternative option would be lost.

 We can only do something better with your help.
-We want everyone to be part of our bid to achieve community ownership of our community assets and improve access to vital public services.
+We want everyone to be part of our campaign to achieve community ownership of our community assets and improve access to vital community services and facilities.

 Read the latest updates on the campaign in our News area.